AI4REALNET/RL_agent_failure_forecast/README.md

 3. *Outcome*: Generates a CSV trace of that specific episode in `data/`.

 #### Critical Lines
-The system automatically monitors specific critical lines defined in `Config14` or `Config36`.
+The system automatically monitors specific critical lines defined in CFG.

 ## Methodology